gvwilson/sensibleadventures/short-stories/arecibo.md

 "Wharru, don't," the old woman protests, but the young man ignores her.
-He fought and killed on his way to the mountain, and in that sunset moment she can see his battles in the way he shifts his weight, ready to strike or to fend off a blow.
+He fought and killed on his way to the mountain, and in that sunset moment she can see his sorrows in the way he shifts his weight, readying to strike a blow.

 But that blow never comes.
 With a rasping roar,
 the lion that had crept closer while they were distracted bursts out of the trees behind them.

-The old woman screams as the lion knocks her to the ground.
+The old woman screams as it knocks her to the ground.
 A dazzling pain shoots up her spine as her hip breaks, then something cracks and the lion goes limp.
-The stranger has broken its neck with his bare hands as easily as someone might break a dry twig.
+The stranger has broken its neck with his bare hands as if it was a dry twig.

-Wharru runs ahead to tell the others what has happened while the stranger carries the old woman down the mountain as if she were a baby.
+Wharru runs ahead to get help
+while the stranger carries the old woman down the mountain as if she were a baby.
 She passes out several times,
 only to be dragged back into the world by the agony in her hip.